AlmasB/CI346/CodefestGame.md

 private int luck = 5;
 ```

 Each character is given 30 points to invest in any of the 4 attributes.
 Strength greatly increases ATTACK damage, vitality greatly increases BLOCK damage and intellect greatly increases SKILL damage.
 Luck slightly increases damage with all moves.
+Luck also increases the favourable outcome from the dice roll, i.e. when both characters pick the same move.

 ### Critical